 The main questions people ask about electronics removal might surprise you.
 Usually, they want to know if specific items need special handling or treatment before disposal, which e-waste disposal methods are the safest, whether local merchants can deal with electronics disposal for them, and more.

-Here are the four most common things we hear from Clutter Trucker customers who call us about electronics disposal in Denver and the surrounding areas:
+Here are the four most common things we hear from Clutter Trucker customers who call us about electronics disposal:

 “How Should We Dispose of Old Electronics?”